 He is the writer of the book on Nepal’s economic development “20 Years of Economic Liberalization” (Aarthik Udarikaran Ka Bees Barsha) and “Contemporary Nepalese Economy” (Samakilin Nepali Arthatantra)

-He is the Member of the High Level Government committee for the PWD’s right protection.
+He was the Member of the High Level Government committee for the PWD’s right protection.
 He is also advocating for the Protection of human rights related with Peoples with Disabilities (PWD’s).
 He is also affiliated with the Global Academy of Tourism and Hospitality Education (GATE) .

 Unbending approach to life

 Even after a minor bike accident in 2008 paralyzed him for life, Gajendra Budhathoki restored his faith and decided to work with extreme rigor.
-Dedicated to the field of media for 22 years now, he is Nepal’s first wheelchair-bound journalist and news editor of Karobar Economic Daily.
+Dedicated to the field of media for 22 years now, he is Nepal’s first wheelchair-bound journalist and former news editor of Karobar Economic Daily.

 Having written numerous articles on national economic issues, Gajendra has so far penned two books called ‘20 Years of Economic Liberalization’ and ‘Contemporary Nepalese Economy’.
 He has also worked with various daily newspapers, periodicals, and online news agencies like Nepal Samcharpatra, Rajdhani, Dainikee.com, Karobar Economic Daily besides serving as a visiting lecturer at Tribhuvan University.

 At the tender age of 25, he received the Developing Asia Journalism Award in Japan, in 2004 followed by various awards from Asian Development Bank Institute (ADBI), Press Council Nepal, Rotary International, Poverty Alleviation Fund (PAF), ICT Association of Nepal, and Reporters Club Nepal.
 He was also conferred the National Journalism Award by the government in 2017.